brunoabe/znews/README.md

 go test -v
 ```

-_*Note*: Running the above command under `znews/e2e` will run the end to end test scenarios.
+_Note: Running the above command under `znews/e2e` will run the end to end test scenarios.
 To do that, a new service will be spin-up locally and automatic calls will be made to verify the behaviour.

 # Documentation